Fashion Brand Photo Shoot

 If the photographer randomly arranges the models in a line, what is the probability that the arrangement will meet all the required conditions?

-The diagram to the right illustrates one possible valid arrangement of the models.
+The diagram above illustrates one possible valid arrangement of the models.

 To solve this probability problem, we’ll follow a systematic approach involving combinatorics.